-- o Sell the Company The JMI Nominees intend to take all necessary action to pursue a sale of the Company to enhance value for all shareholders, including promptly retaining a New York investment banking firm for that purpose.
-Any reasonable offer to purchase the Company will be submitted to the shareholders for their vote. - Substantially Reduce Overhead The JMI Nominees intend to cause the Company to engage the services of the public accounting firm of Deloitte & Touche, LLP to assist in developing strategies reducing overhead so that the Company can attain a sustainable competitive advantage, including pursuing the following steps: - 1.
-Substantially reduce the size of the Company's corporate office space, together with a commensurate reduction in personnel and other office overhead. - 2.
-Eliminate warehouse expenses by shipping merchandise directly to store locations. - 3.
-Eliminate all company vehicles and institute a mileage reimbursement program for business related travel. - 4.
-Control corporate expenses relating to travel, lodging, and attending conferences, conventions and trade shows. - 5.
+- Sell the Company The JMI Nominees intend to take all necessary action to pursue a sale of the Company to enhance value for all shareholders, including promptly retaining a New York investment banking firm for that purpose.
+Any reasonable offer to purchase the Company will be submitted to the shareholders for their vote. - Substantially Reduce Overhead The JMI Nominees intend to cause the Company to engage the services of the public accounting firm of Deloitte & Touche, LLP to assist in developing strategies reducing overhead so that the Company can attain a sustainable competitive advantage, including pursuing the following steps: - Substantially reduce the size of the Company's corporate office space, together with a commensurate reduction in personnel and other office overhead. - Eliminate warehouse expenses by shipping merchandise directly to store locations. - 3.
+Eliminate all company vehicles and institute a mileage reimbursement program for business related travel. - Control corporate expenses relating to travel, lodging, and attending conferences, conventions and trade shows. - 5.
 Substantially reduce recurring legal, investment banking and other professional consulting fees.

 - 6. Reduce the number of buyers since the Company has essentially only one supplier of merchandise.
 The Company had been, and should again be, able to run a low overhead operation. - 7.
 Eliminate in-house legal staff. - 8.
 Maintain better inventory management. - o Eliminate All Anti-Takeover Provisions All of the anti-takeover provisions contained in the Company's By-Laws and Certificate of Incorporation shall be removed.
-The financial community generally abhors anti-takeover provisions since they may have a negative impact on stock value. - o Implement a Stock Repurchase Program The JMI Nominees intend to cause the Company to initiate a stock repurchase program to purchase five million (5,000,000) shares of Common Stock.
-JMI expects that it would join the Company in purchasing outstanding shares of Common Stock and, obviously, JMI would also undertake not to sell any of its shares under the Company's stock repurchase program, giving other shareholders an opportunity to sell more of their shares if they chose to do so.
+The financial community generally abhors anti-takeover provisions since they may have a negative impact on stock value. - Implement a Stock Repurchase Program The JMI Nominees intend to cause the Company to initiate a stock repurchase program to purchase five million (5,000,000) shares of Common Stock.
+JMI would undertake not to sell any of its shares under the Company's stock repurchase program, giving other shareholders an opportunity to sell more of their shares if they chose to do so.
 JMI has obtained three financing proposals that provide for a stock repurchase program and adequate working capital for the Company.